(Same River, New Waters …)

 Maybe no more, and yet we must pay due heed and plant a seed of hope, to fight for nourishment forgone.
-It might have been the will of the people, but, for folk who step into the same river ever newer waters flow …
+It might have been the will of the people, but, for folk who step in the same river ever newer waters flow …